larsll/deepracer-llm-agent/README.md

 ## Usage

-To start the application, run:
+To start the agent, run:
 ```
-npm start
+npm agent
 ```

-You can use the provided services to upload and process images.
-Refer to the documentation in the `src/services/bedrock.ts` file for more details on available methods.
+The LLM agent will process track images from DeepRacer and make racing decisions.
+You can configure the agent parameters in the configuration files.

 ## Features

-- Upload images to Amazon Bedrock
-- Process images with various utility functions
-- Resize and convert image formats before uploading
+- Natural language processing for DeepRacer control using LLMs
+- Integration with AWS Bedrock for efficient model inferencing
+- Computer vision capabilities for track and obstacle detection
+- Adaptive decision-making based on race conditions
+- Reinforcement learning components to improve over time
+- Performance analytics and visualization tools
+- Customizable prompting strategies for different racing scenarios

 ## Contributing